Library staff are always available to provide assistance. It is our hope that you

 Whether at home or on campus our interactive student guide will accompany you as you

 explore our offerings through the use of the GPS-enabled campus map, student videos

 You can click on the button below to get started.

 Ms. Cynthia Charles, Director

-Mrs. Germaine Carey-Palmer, Reference & Information Literacy Librarian
+Dr. Germaine Carey-Palmer, Cataloging / Information Literacy Librarian